Ramotion/circular-carousel/README.md

 }
 ```

-3) Implement the DataSource and Delegate functions.
+3. Implement the DataSource and Delegate functions.
 Some of the key functions are listed below.

-3.1) Datasource
+    i.
+Datasource

 ```swift
 func numberOfItems(inCarousel carousel: CircularCarousel) -> Int {